degenerat3/meteor/docs/core_api.md

 ### `/bot/checkin`
 Desc: the endpoint listeners will query when a bot "beacons."
 Checks if any action is pending, returns proto for any pending actions or "None"
 Method: `POST`
-Request Proto: `CheckIn`
 Request Params:
 ```
-uuid:      the previously-registered unique identifier for the bot
+uuid:      the previously-registered unique identifier for the bot [string]
 ```
-Response Proto: `GenResp`
 Response Params:
 ```
-status: HTTP response
+status: HTTP response [int32]
-msg: proto for all pending actions for the specified host, separated by "|". ex: 'abcdef=|ABCDEF='
+actions: an array of actions to execute [Action]
 ```

 ---